fResult/Just-Systems-Design/exercises/13_design-twitch-api/README.md

 ### 2. Coming Up With A Plan

 It's important to organize ourselves and to lay out a clear plan regarding how we're going to tackle our design.\
-What are the major, potentially contentious parts of our API?
+What are the major, potentially contentious parts of our API?\
 Why are we making certain design decisions?

 Fortunately for us, the various functionalities that we have to support effectively lay out a step-by-step plan for us, so we'll simply follow that.

 > [!note]
-> Of note, all of the API endpoints that we'll define will take in, by default, the caller's user-specific authentication token as an authorization header.\
+> All of the API endpoints that we'll define will take in, by default, the caller's user-specific authentication token as an authorization header.\
 > This token will be used by the backend to identify which user is calling each API endpoint.

 We'll also be passing a *`channelId`* as a parameter to all of the endpoints, which will be the unique username of the streamer in question.